VallarasuS/JSON-Parser/README.md

 ## Usage

-A number in JSON has the following parts as descrbed [here](http://json.org)
+A number in JSON has the following parts as described [here](http://json.org)

 * An optional sign char (-)
 * A Zero or Digit [1-9] (+ many of them)